 Anyone who’s tried this has no doubt noticed that on switching the inFocus theme colour the social media icons in the sidebar may not match the new chosen theme colour.
-No big deal really.
-But if you want the icons to match whichever inFocus theme colour you choose, try this solution.
+Well, no big deal really.
+But if you want the icons to match whichever inFocus theme colour you choose, try this.

 Since switching to WordPress I’ve been using the WP-PostViews and Efficient Related Posts plugins.
 Although the inFocus theme I use now comes with its own popular posts and related posts widgets I much prefer the functionality of the aforementioned plugins.